autom8ter/machine/README.md

 - global-cancellable goroutines with context (see Cancel)

-- tagging goroutines for debugging(see Stats)
+- goroutines have IDs and optional tags for easy debugging(see Stats)

 - publish/subscribe to channels for passing messages between goroutines